The Leeds-Davis Building

 History of The Leeds-Davis Building

 The Preservation Resource Center moved into our new home in the Leeds-Davis Building in October of 2000.
-Located at 923 Tchoupitoulas St., our building is in the heart New Orleans’ Warehouse District, just steps from the Convention Center, close to other destinations including the Contemporary Arts Center, the Confederate Museum, the Louisiana Children’s Museum and the National World War II Museum.
+Located at 923 Tchoupitoulas St., our building is in the heart New Orleans’ Warehouse District, just steps from the Convention Center, close to other destinations including the Ogden Museum of Southern Art, the Contemporary Arts Center, the Confederate Museum, the Louisiana Children’s Museum and the National World War II Museum.

 Distinguished by its extraordinary cast-iron Gothic Revival facade, the building was designed by the firm of Gallier and Turpin for the Leeds Iron Foundry and erected in 1853.
 The Leeds Foundry used the ground floor of the building as a showroom and the upper two floors as storage space.
 Rated purple by the Historic District Landmarks Commission, the building is judged to be of national architectural significance.